 - – Does not allow teeth to touch in a natural way

 Permanent retainers are ‘permanent’ as far as being bonded in place, but while they typically outlive removable appliances, they do not last a lifetime and may need to be removed/replaced down the road.
 This type of retainer is primarily used on the lower teeth and is comprised of wire that is glued to the back of the teeth with dental composite.

 The type of retainer(s) your orthodontist recommends will largely depend on factors unique to your situation, such as whether any fine tuning is needed following orthodontic treatment.
-In the end it is ultimately your decision, but it is strongly encouraged to comply with retention to ensure your teeth remain in place and your fabulous post-treatment smile lasts a lifetime.
+In the end it is ultimately your decision, but it is strongly encouraged to comply with the retention instructions of your orthodontist to ensure your teeth remain in place and that your fabulous post-treatment smile lasts a lifetime.

 More Information on Retainers and Retention